 Specifications: I describe the type of board I used for these strips on my Gallery Page under Works on Paper.
 Here I add the mention of my preferred pen ink, which was Rapidiograph Ultra-Draw.
 These strips ran in one of three in sizes (see below).
 The flipside of this card is my pen nib tester, as techincal pens can be tempermental.

 Each board typically contained three strips.
-These formats scale up by the amount of drawing and writing involved.
+These formats scaled up by the amount of drawing and writing involved.

 Archive 3/ Back/ Comics Portal Page